ruffyram/ruffyram/README.md

 ![](https://komarev.com/ghpvc/?username=ruffledram&color=251473)

-PS : If you simp for a magnifying glass dni it makes me VERY uncomfy! 😢🥺💔🥀 (for real though, simping for a character that a pedo made is…very telling about you 😬.)

-read [Rentry](https://rentry.co/dr3am1and) for more
+PS : Im a selfcest shipper, and if you try to shame people for that, thats on you. (cough* magically saying those ships makes you uncomfortable when you're clearly the asshole cough*) read [Rentry](https://rentry.co/dr3am1and) for more